• Skip to primary navigation

 LOVE these floating wood shelves we installed in our master bathroom!

-How High to Mount Floating Shelves & How Far Apart
+How High to Mount Bathroom Floating Shelves

 For those of you wondering about how high we mounted our shelves, these are the measurements we went with: